W4G1/multithreading/README.md

 console.log(user.balance); // 15
 ```
-In this example, the `addBalance` function integrates the external `add` function into a multithreaded environment.
+In this example, the `add` function is used within the multithreaded `addBalance` function.
 The `yield` statement is used to declare external dependencies, ensuring that the required functions and data are available to the threaded function.

 As with previous examples, the shared state is managed using `$claim` and `$unclaim` to guarantee proper synchronization and prevent data conflicts.